larscupec/cli-chat-app/README.md

 	 - Removes the specified `<ip>` from the ban list.
  - `mute <username> <seconds (optional)>`
 	 - Mutes the user with the specified username for the specified amount of seconds.
 If no time value is passed the user is muted indefinitely.
+ - `unmute <username>`
+	 - Unmutes the user with the specified username.

 ### General commands: